no0g/WriteUps/blunder/Blunder.md

 here is the [link](https://www.rapid7.com/db/modules/exploit/linux/http/bludit_upload_images_exec) to the rapid7 website regarding the module that will be used.

 ![alt text](https://i.imgur.com/X2hdtiF.png)
-after getting shell as www-data, we can try to enumerate the website deployment directory to find the passwordhash of the user 'hugo'.
+after getting shell as www-data, we can try to enumerate the website deployment directory to find the password hash of the user 'hugo'.

 Inside
     ```